ivillamadrid/FloodMapping/docs/source/geeprac.rst

 Worldwide databases
 -------------------

-The `JRC`_ and the `Global-Flood`_ databases for permanent water bodies and their fluctuations, are available at GEE.
+The `JRC`_ and the `Global-Flood`_ databases for permanent water bodies and their fluctuations, are also available at GEE.

 .. _JRC: https://developers.google.com/earth-engine/datasets/catalog/JRC_GSW1_3_GlobalSurfaceWater